 The financial costs associated with cancer are often overwhelming.
+These costs can include co-payments, medications, transportation and living expenses such as rent/mortgage, utilities, car payments, insurance and food.
 Even with insurance, most people will have out-of-pocket costs for their medical care.
-This can include co-payments, medications, transportation and living expenses such as rent/mortgage, utilities, car payment, insurance and food.
 Co-payment assistance foundations can help.

 Nonprofit Programs For Co-Pay Relief

 Each program has its own eligibility requirements, so please contact them to learn more.

 CancerCare Co-Payment Assistance Foundation helps people afford co- payments for chemotherapy and targeted treatment drugs.
 This critical assistance helps ensure patient access to care and compliance with prescribed treatments.
 Visit www.cancercarecopay.org or call 866-55-COPAY for more information.